KU Student Housing Handbook

 Eligibility for Occupancy

-The contract requires all residents of Student Housing agree and adhere to all applicable rules and regulations including, but not limited to: (1) the Housing Handbook, (2) the Code of Student Rights, Responsibilities and Conduct for the University of Kansas, (3) the University of Kansas Parking Regulations, (4) the University of Kansas Policy Library, and (5) My Resnet User Agreement with Apogee.
+The contract requires all residents of Housing & Residence Life agree and adhere to all applicable rules and regulations including, but not limited to: (1) the Housing Handbook, (2) the Code of Student Rights, Responsibilities and Conduct for the University of Kansas, (3) the University of Kansas Parking Regulations, (4) the University of Kansas Policy Library, and (5) My Resnet User Agreement with Apogee.
 Please read these publications.
 You are responsible for abiding by their contents.

 Persons who have a criminal record involving a felony are not eligible for student housing.